jupyterlab/jupyter-chat/docs/source/developers/contributing/jupyterlab-chat-extension.md

 ## Building the assets

-Changes in typescript sources of `@jupyter/chat` or `jupyterlab-chat` must be built again to be available in the jupyterlab.
+Changes in typescript sources of `@jupyter/chat`, `jupyterlab-chat` or `jupyterlab-chat-extension` must be built again to be available in jupyterlab.

 ```bash
 jlpm build